AlibabaResearch/DAMO-ConvAI/FlowBench/README.md

 ### Dataset Introduction

 Download `turn_data.zip` and `session_data.zip` from [Google Drive](https://drive.google.com/drive/folders/1PFzA5e-fuKpVZvAHP-otBhWPdU60O3d4?usp=sharing).
 After extracting, you will get two folders: `turn_data` and `session_data`.
 Move these two folders into the `data` directory.
-There two folders contains the benchmark data on the session-level and turn-level.
+These two folders contain the benchmark data on the session-level and turn-level.
 All workflow knowledge with different formats has been organized into the `knowledge.json`.